 Keys are destroyed when the appropriate tunnel, Security Association (SA), or session is terminated and are never archived or released from the device.
 User passwords can be destroyed by the Crypto Officer or by Users overwriting their own passwords.
 All passwords are stored in the LDAP database in an encrypted format, and never released.
-They are used only for authentication in key exchange protocols, which protect CSPs according to their protocol.
+They are used only for authentication in key exchange protocols, which protect Critical Security Parameters (CSPs) according to their protocol.
 (Crypto Officers should be aware that PAP transmits password information in the clear and should not be enabled before deciding local policy.
 See notes on PAP in the Contivity Extranet Switch Administrator's Guide.)

-Session Keys: These are ephemeral encryption keys used by the module for encrypting packets during IPSec tunneling.
+- Session Keys: These are ephemeral encryption keys used by the module for encrypting packets during IPSec tunneling.
 These keys are derived during the setup of the tunnel and used only during a secure tunnel session.
 The IPSec tunnel may use either 56-bit DES or TDES for encryption.
 These keys are created by setting odd parity and checking for known weak keys.
 The session keys are internally derived from the Internet Key Exchange (IKE)/ Internet Security Association Key Management Protocol (ISAKMP-Oakley).
-These protocols are based on DiffieHellman Key Agreement.
-SHA-1 is used to derive a shared session key from the concatenated and hashed value of the user id and password.
+These protocols are based on Diffie-Hellman Key Agreement.
+IPSec "Pre-shared keys" may optionally be used with Diffie-Hellman to negotiate a shared session key from the concatenated and SHA-1 hashed value of the user ID and password. - DES password key: This key is used to encrypt user passwords to be stored in the module's internal LDAP database.
+This key is compiled into the module's code and can be zeroized using a floppy to erase the firmware.
+The floppy disk unit holds a "format" utility.
+In order to zeroize the DES key (hard-coded into the module firmware), the crypto officer must run the format utility contained on the floppy disk via the module's management interface.
+The format utility then causes the firmware of the module to be erased

-- DES password key: This key is used to encrypt user passwords to be stored in the module's internal LDAP database.
-This key is compiled into the module's code.
-This key can be zeroized using the floppy drive located behind the tamper-protected front cover.
-In order to zeroize this key, the Crypto-Officer must run a format utility contained on a floppy disk via the module's management interface.
-The format utility then causes the firmware of the module to be erased, effectively zeroizing the key. - RSA keys: These RSA public/private key-pairs are used for generating and verifying digital signatures for authentication of users during IPSec tunneling sessions.
+- RSA keys: These RSA public/private key-pairs are used for generating and verifying digital signatures for authentication of users during IPSec tunneling sessions.
 The module's keys are generated internally by the PKCS#1 standard using a pseudo-random number generator.
 The keys are stored in uniquely named directories in PKCS#5 and PKCS#8 formats, respectively.
 All RSA keys can be zeroized by the administrator by entering commands to delete and zeroize the key directories.
-The private key is never output from the module while the module's public key is output to obtain a certificate from a third party Certification Authority (CA). - RSA Certificates: These public key based certificates are used to authenticate users for IPSec tunnel sessions.
+The private key is never output from the module while the module's public key is output to obtain a certificate from a third party Certificate Authority (CA). - RSA Certificates: These public key based certificates are used to authenticate users for IPSec tunnel sessions.
 In addition, the module has its own certificate that it uses to authenticate to users.
 These X.509 certificates are issued by a third party CA and stored in the internal LDAP.